Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: Conclusion and perspectives

 \section{Conclusion and perspectives}

 We have proposed in this work a new manner to extend the numerical kinetic scheme with reflections build by Perthame and Simeoni \cite{PS01}, to closed water pipes with varying sections and not only to rectangular closed water pipes.
 This scheme is wet area conservative and under a CFL condition preserves the positivity of the wet area.
-Moreover, by introducing a new interfacial steady profiles which allow the ``exact'' computations of \textit{every} steady states, we are not restricted in the choice of the $\chi$ function that is the key point in the kinetic scheme and the mathematical and numerical properties of the model (see \cite[Theorem 3]{PS01}, Proposition \ref{SchemaCinProprieteClassique} and Theorem \ref{WBProperty}).

-As a well known feature of general kinetic schemes, we are able to ``naturally'' deal with flows where a drying or flooding zone may be present.
+As a well known feature of general kinetic schemes, we are able to ``naturally'' deal with flows where a flooding zone may be present.
 This key property was not solved by the previous VFRoe scheme that we proposed in \cite{BEG09} without introducing a cut-off function for the wetted area which may causes a loss of conservativity.

 The \textbf{PFS} model is numerically solved by a kinetic scheme with reflections using the interfacial upwind of all the source terms into the numerical fluxes.
-Moreover, we have proposed a manner to obtain an exactly well-balanced scheme.

 As mentioned in \cite{BG07,BEG09} this numerical method reproduces correctly laboratory tests for uniform pipes (Wiggert's test case) and can deal with multiple transition points between the two types of flows.
 The code to code comparison for pressurized flows in uniform pipes has proved the robustness of the method.
 But due to the lack of experimental data for drying and flooding flows, we have only shown the behavior of the piezometric line which seems reasonable (at less no major difference was observed).
 For non uniform pipes, the two numerical schemes are in a very good agreement even though we are not in possession of experimental data.